 16. From this page you can add additional questions or remove those that are added by default.
 Choose Done when you’re happy with the included questions.

-17. Navigate to the Settings on the top right to choose the in-depth settings on your assessment.
+18. Next, navigate to the Settings on the top right to choose the in-depth settings on your assessment.
 You can change the name of the assessment, as well as the due date and time.
 You may also enable the Review Center, password protection, LockDown Browser, a timer and shuffling the order of questions (note this will conflict with question reordering).
 You can decide what assessment results to display to students after completion.
 If you would like to allow students to take this assessment multiple times, you can check Allow Multiple Attempts and set the attempt limit.
 Once you have selected your settings, click Save at the bottom of the page to finalize your choices.

 Offline (Printable) assessments